eqNj/eqN-PD2-Filter/README.md

 Updated Gheed event with new uniques on applicable items.
 [1.9.1]

 Added extra highlights to Rare ALVL 85+ Chests/Shields and ALVL 90+ Amulets.
 [1.9.1]

+## 1.10.0 - (Season 11)

+Added description lines to all of the new maps in Season 11 with their potential monster immunities.

+Added highlighting for Runeword bases for throwing weapons, including during leveling as an Amazon or Barbarian.

+Further refined the Runeword bases shown and/or highlighted based on changes to possible Runewords.

+Updated all Runeword base descriptions with changes to possible Runewords and their necessary Runes (on the 'Show Recipes' filter level).

+Added highlighting for all of the new Unique items introduced.

+Improved highlighting to some Unique and Set items based on balance changes.

+Added special highlighting for the new material "Demonic Cube".

+Cleaned up stacked Rune and Gem descriptions.

+Cleaned up some Legacy tags due to item changes.

+Updated "Max Sockets" information for Bone/Grim/Spiked/Barbed shields.

+Added "Max Sockets" information to throwing weapons. --- WIP